willakong/willakong.github.io/README.md

-# willakong.github.io
+# Personal Website
-A site for me
+A site built from scratch using HTML, CSS, JavaScript and jQuery